-2. Start the command prompt, type arp - a and then press Enter to view the ARP cache.
-3. Write the entries in ARP cache below:
+2. Start the command prompt, type arp -a and then press Enter to view the ARP cache.

 - 4. Ping the IP address of any computer in the lab. (ask the Instructor which IP address to be pinged).
 This will add an entry to the arp cache. - 5.
 View the new entry in arp cache. - 6.
 To remove the any entry in the ARP cache, type arp -d IP_address. (where the IP address is the one to be removed from the ARP cache).